-- With no heat demand, the control will operate the boiler at the DHW Supply setting. - If there is a heat demand, the control will check the heating curve desired temperature against the DHW Supply temperature setting and operate the boiler at whichever is the hottest temperature.
+When a DHW demand occurs, the "DHW Demand" light will come on and the control will operate the DHW pump or System pump and DHW valve to generate DHW.
+The control will compare the heating curve desired supply temperature against the DHW desired supply temperature and operate the boiler(s) to maintain the supply at whichever is the hotter desired temperature.

-Unoccupied light may also be on

-DHW during unoccupied selector switch = On -
+DHW during unoccupied selector switch #4 = On -

 When in Unoccupied mode, the control will operate (as above), to generate DHW.

+No DHW during unoccupied selector switch #4 = Off

+DHW will not be generated in Unoccupied mode, even with a DHW Demand signal.

+Installation

+Caution

-DHW during unoccupied selector switch = Off - DHW will not be generated in Unoccupied mode, even with a DHW Demand signal.
-Installation Caution Improper installation and operation of this control could result in damage to equipment and possibly even personal injury.
+Improper installation and operation of this control could result in damage to equipment and possibly even personal injury.
 It is your responsibility to ensure that this control is safely installed according to all applicable codes and standards.

-Step One Getting ready Check the contents of this package.
+Step One Getting ready

+Check the contents of this package.
 If any of the contents listed are missing or damaged, please refer to the Limited Warranty and Product Return Procedure on the back of this brochure and contact your wholesaler or tekmar sales agent for assistance.

-Type 251 includes:
+Type 252 includes:

-- One Control 251 One Outdoor Sensor 070 One Supply Sensor 075 or 071 - One Data Brochure D 251 One Data Brochure D 001 One Application Brochure A 251 Other information available:
+- One Control 252

+One Outdoor Sensor 070

+One Universal Sensor 071

+- One Data Brochure D 252 One Data Brochure D 001 One Application Brochure A 252

+- Other information available: Essay

-• Essay E 001 • Essay E 002
+- Essay E 001 Essay E 002

-Read Application Brochure A 251 and select the correct Application for your job.
+Read Application Brochure A 252 and select the correct Application for your job.

 Note: